What is a vantage point in photography? And how can vantage points help you create eye-catching compositions?

 At the same time, you can create stunning, original shots by switching up the vantage point – and by thinking long and hard about whether you want to start high, low, eye level, or somewhere else entirely.
 So don’t fall into the habit of shooting at the same vantage point repeatedly.
 Instead, always consider multiple vantage points (and ask yourself how they’ll affect the overall shot!).

-Common Vantage Points (Plus Tips for Using Them)
+Common Shooting Perspectives (Plus Tips for Using Them)

 I’ve already mentioned a few of the most common vantage points in the sections above.

 But in the next section, I’ll take you through a more detailed rundown of key vantage points every photographer should know, starting with: